Missiles Expo VR

 I don't remember exactly when and why, but a day an idea popped in my head: How big is the Saturn 5?
 If you don't know what it is, it's the rocket that has bring the man on the moon, the largest missile ever built by mankind.
 I created a cylinder, I gave it the exact measure, then I opened it in Unreal Engine.
 When I wore the Oculus Rift my jaw dropped, it was so huge.

-That day I decided that I had to build Missiles Expo VR.
+That day I decided that I had to create Missiles Expo VR.